 This learning style goes by a few different names.
 Tactile learning is also called kinesthetic learners or hands-on learners.
 These people learn by doing and experiencing things.
 When they act something out, it sticks in their mind better.
-These type of learners have a difficult time sitting still during lectures and they excel at physical activities like sports or dance.
+These types of learners have a difficult time sitting still during lectures and they excel at physical activities like sports or dance.

 If tactile learning sounds like you, then here are a few tips that will help you learn, even if you have lots of book-work to do.

 Take frequent breaks.
 Get up and move around.
 Do exercises while you repeat things that you need to memorize.
 Add actions to them if you have to.
 Another thing that will help is to invest in a white board or chalkboard and write out the things you have to memorize.